Kara-Khanid Khanate: Formation of the Kara-Khanid Khanate (840 CE)

 dynasty changed with their position, normally upwards, in the dynastic hierarchy.

+Conversion to Islam ()

 In the mid-10th century the Kara-Khanids converted to Islam and adopted Muslim names and honorifics, but retained Turkic regnal titles such as Khan, Khagan, Ilek (Ilig) and Tegin.
-Later they adopted the Arab titles sultan and sultān al-salātīn (sultan of sultans).
+Later they adopted the Arab titles sultan and sultān al-salātīn ("Sultan of Sultans").
 According to the Ottoman historian known as Munajjim-bashi, a Karakhanid prince named Sultan Satuq Bughra Khan was the first of the khans to convert.
 After conversion, he obtained a fatwa which permitted him in effect to kill his presumably-still-pagan father, after which he conquered Kashgar (of the old Shule Kingdom).
 Later, in 960, according to Muslim historians Ibn Miskawaih and Ibn al-Athir, there was a mass conversion of the Turks (reportedly "200,000 tents of the Turks"), and circumstantial evidence suggests these were the Karakhanids.